 Converging lines of evidence reported that neuronal loss in PD brains is commonly associated with the accumulation of pathological α-syn (3, 13).
 Using pS129 immunohistochemistry, the most common approach to detect pathological α-syn in post-mortem tissue, we did not observe any signal in different brain regions, suggesting that pathological α-syn is absent or that the aggregates are not yet mature enough to stain for pS129, as this marker is associated with the late events of the aggregation process (51, 74).
 Nevertheless, the use of specific antibodies raised against fibrillar and oligomeric forms of α-syn detected the accumulation of pathological α-syn in the midbrain of hα-syn overexpressing mice.
 Moreover, the use of RT-QuIC, an ultrasensitive approach to detect pathological α-syn by amplifying oligomeric α-syn seeds (75, 76), alongside with a filter retardation assay, showed a high seeding capacity of samples extracted from the SN of hα-syn overexpressing mice.
 Altogether, these observations demonstrate that the large-scale overexpression of hα-syn induced a discrete accumulation of pathological α-syn in the midbrain.

 It is noteworthy that in our model, the overexpression of hα-syn was associated with an increase in reactive microglia and astrocytes, indicating an enhanced neuroinflammatory response, which is known to play a crucial role in the development of Parkinson's disease (PD) (77-80).
 Therefore, the presence of this reaction serves as an important criterion for a relevant PD model.
 Interestingly, reactive astrogliosis was detected throughout the brain, possibly due to widespread overexpression and stimulation by hα-syn or the direct accumulation of hα-syn in these cells (81).
 However, microglial activation was primarily confined to the midbrain region and exhibited a correlation with neuronal loss.
 This finding aligns with clinical observations using positron emission tomography imaging, which have reported localized microgliosis in the basal ganglia and midbrain during the early stages of the disease (82, 83).
-Moreover, although some studies have suggested that activated microglia is a response to neuronal loss in the midbrain (84), microgliosis observed in our model could be linked to α-syn overexpression and accumulation in the nigral neurons or directly in microglia (85, 86), Finally, the fact that the neuroinflammation and the selective dopaminergic neurons were exclusively occurring in the midbrain confirmed a causative link between the two phenomena, as previously suggested (77, 87, 88).(89-91)(90, 92, 93)(90, 91)
+Moreover, although some studies have suggested that activated microglia is a response to neuronal loss in the midbrain (84), microgliosis observed in our model could be linked to α-syn overexpression and accumulation in the nigral neurons or directly in microglia (85, 86).
+Of note, the fact that the neuroinflammation and the selective dopaminergic neurons were exclusively occurring in the midbrain confirmed a causative link between the two phenomena, as previously suggested (77, 87, 88).
+Finally, to further confirm that our model faithfully recapitulates neuroinflammation observed in PD and other synucleinopathies, follow up studies should be conducted to assess the involvement of the peripheral immune system by the evaluation of infiltering T cells in different brain regions after widespread α-syn overexpression.
+Indeed, converging lines of evidence from post-mortem clinical observations (89-91) and α-syn-based animal models of PD (90, 92, 93) reported the presence of infiltrating peripheral adaptive immune cells, specifically CD3+, CD4+ and CD8+ T cells, in PD-diseased brains and in close proximity to microglia and astrocytes, suggesting their potential role in activating brain-resident immune cells and to promoting inflammation and neurodegeneration (90, 91).

 Conclusions